Stormwater Disposal

 Part R of the Act states: “The owner of any site shall provide suitable means for the control and disposal of accumulated stormwater which may run off from any earthworks, building or paving.”

-The legislation also states that the “means of stormwater disposal” used may be in addition to, or in combination with any drainage that may be required in terms of F4(2).
-SANS 10400: Part F Site Operations is described in more detail in the section on on-site operations on this website.
+The legislation also states that the “means of stormwater disposal” used may be addition to, or in combination with any drainage that may be required in terms of F4(2).
+SANS 10400: Part F Site Operations is described in more detail in the section on-site operations on this website.
 The relevant section – 4(2) – is also discussed below.

 These legal requirements will be “deemed to be satisfied” if the stormwater is provided in accordance with SANS 10400-R (the SANS drawn up by the SABS for “The application of the National Building Relations”, Part R), which is available from the SABS online store for R977.50 incl.
 VAT.(This is an old price please co to the SABS and check)